yeoldegrove/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/flavor-manager.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-To create the mandatory flavors by the SCS Flavor Naming Standard, you run:
+To create the mandatory flavors by the [SCS-0100: Flavor Naming](https://docs.scs.community/standards/iaas/scs-0100)
+standard, you run:

 ```bash
 $ openstack-flavor-manager